alf808/soupy-rigmarole/businessbox.md

 # Team 1, Acme Corp.

-You must architect, design and create the Enterprise infrastructure for Acme Corp.
-The provided requirements are high level needs as identified by various stakeholders but should not be considered complete in detail.

 It is assumed that the Systems Operations Control team will analyze all requirements and create the appropriate configurations and document the outcome of their analysis and deployment.

 Requirements for deliverables from this project include: